As I mentioned in THIS POST, the Covid-19 lockdown has given me time to explore several bins of photographs in our garage.

 Or this one…

-How I wish I had seen all these photos when Mom was alive.
+How I wish I had seen all these photographs when Mom was alive.
 I would love to have heard the stories.

 And know who took this picture…